 - Acute traumatic (a one-time injury), or

 Either way, a workplace injury can result in lost wages, medical bills, as well as pain and mental suffering.

 Although workplace injury laws vary by state, your employer is almost always responsible for your rehabilitation and covering a portion – if not all – of your lost wages.

-Attorney Big Al has years of experience helping injured workers to receive the compensation they deserve in situations like this.
-All of that experience has taught Big Al and his team of personal injury attorneys a thing or two about what to do if you’re injured at work.
+Each local Attorney Big Al has years of experience helping injured workers to receive the compensation they deserve in situations like this.

 Even though laws do vary by state, here are some good general guidelines to protect your rights if you ever happen to be hurt on the job.

 Report your injury to your immediate supervisor as soon as possible.
 Failing to report an injury in a timely fashion will always impact the compensation you are later able to claim.

 If a company nurse is available, you may also wish to speak with him or her.

 Whether it is a company accident report, or a letter you wrote stating the facts of what happened, get a signed copy of it from your supervisor for your personal records.